AR41001/LIS-Interfacing---Data-Link-Layer/README.md

+STEPS TO RUN THE CODE:

+    Go to the file location and open terminal
+    Run the command on terminal " cargo build ".
+This will compile libraries and create executable files Run the command on terminal " cargo run "
+    I tested the code on Raspberry Pi Zero 2w

-LIS Interfacing - Data Link Layer
+LIS Interfacing - Establishment Phase

-Overview

-This code is a simulation of a communication protocol between two devices over a serial port.
-It demonstrates the exchange of data frames using control characters and checksums to ensure data integrity.
+This code implements the data link layer for Laboratory Information System (LIS) interfacing.It demonstrates the exchange of data frames using control characters and checksums to ensure data integrity.
-Configure the serial port path and baud rate in the code:
-    Replace "/dev/ttyS0" with the correct serial port path and 9600 with the desired baud rate.

-Description

-    The code simulates a client-server scenario where one device acts as the sender and the other as the receiver.
-    Control characters such as ENQ, ACK, NAK, STX, ETX, ETB, CR, LF, and EOT are utilized for framing and communication.
-    Checksums are calculated and verified to ensure data integrity.
-    The program demonstrates establishment phase, transfer phase, and termination phase of communication.

-Functions
+Features:
+	1. Asynchronous Serial Communication
+	2. Bi-Directional Data Transfer Protocol
+	3. Frame Structure and Checksum Handling

+How to Use:

+    Compile the code using a Rust compiler.
+    Run the compiled binary.
+    The program will prompt you to choose between receiving or transmitting ENQ.
+    Enter "1" to receive ENQ (client mode) or "2" to transmit ENQ (initiator mode).
+    Follow the on-screen messages for further instructions.

+Note:

+    This code is for demonstration purposes only and may require further development for specific LIS implementations.
+    The serial port path (/dev/ttyS0) might need to be adjusted based on your system configuration.

+Code Breakdown:
 	1.receiver_state_awake: Initiates the receiving state by sending ACK upon receiving ENQ.
 	2.waiting_for_frame: Waits for STX to enter the transfer phase.
 	3.frame_received: Receives and processes data frames, calculates checksums, and verifies integrity.
 	4.data_to_send: Initiates the establishment phase by sending ENQ and handling responses.
 	5.next_frame_setup: Handles the sending of data frames, dividing into ETX or ETB frames based on size.
 	6.checksum: Calculates checksum for data frames.
 	7.checksum_match: Verifies checksum received from the sender.
 	8.frame_ready: Sends data frames serially to the receiver.
 	9.termination_phase: Sends EOT to signal end of transmission.
 	10.reset_states: Resets various states and counters for the next communication cycle.

-Notes

-    This code is a simulation and may need adjustments for actual hardware configurations.
-    Customize serial port settings and timeouts as per your requirements.
+Further Development:

+    Integrate this code with higher-level LIS communication protocols.
-    Follow appropriate error handling practices for production use.
+    Implement error handling for unexpected data or communication failures.

+I hope this readme provides a clear explanation of the code and its functionality.